davorg/dmp/chapters/chapter04.md

 There are a number of predefined character classes that can be denoted using escape sequences.
 Any digit is matched by `\d`.
-Any word character (i.e., digits, upper and lower case letters, and the underscore character) is matched by `\w` and any white space character (space, tab, carriage return, line feed, or form feed) is matched by `\s`.
+Any word character (*i.e.*, digits, upper and lower case letters, and the underscore character) is matched by `\w` and any white space character (space, tab, carriage return, line feed, or form feed) is matched by `\s`.
 The inverses of these classes are also defined.
 Any nondigit is